Skip to main content

 4. Edit the function, category, or subcategory as needed

-• You can add or remove mappings, but at least one subcategory must remain
+• Mappings can be added or removed, but at least one subcategory must remain

 • Edits to the non-primary framework are optional and do not affect platform-wide scoring: